ziphra/promline/readme.md

 ## recquirements
 - a proper installation of miniconda3 (`~/miniconda3`)
-- Guppy 6, see <https://community.nanoporetech.com/> for installation process.
 - [Dorado](https://github.com/nanoporetech/dorado), only if basecalling with Dorado wanted.
 Dorado should be accessible in the PATH.
 Model folders should be in the executable same directory.
 - [PEPPER-Margin-DeepVariant]() Docker install, r0.8 or r0.8-gpu if GPU available and if PMDV calling wanted.
 Otherwise, calling with Clair3 is available trough the conda environment.
 - Docker should run without sudo.
 To do so: